Kärcher Wet and dry vacuum cleaner WD 4 S V-20/6/22

 Features and benefits

 Patented filter removal technologyQuick and easy removal of the filter from the filter box – without contact with dirt.
-For wet and dry vacuuming without additional filter replacement.
+For wet and dry vacuuming without changing the filter.

 Hose storage on the device headThe suction hose can be stored in a space-saving manner by hanging it on the device head.
 Intuitive securing mechanisms for left- and right-handed users.